Using Marijuana for Pain & Treatment Side Effects

 Global research efforts have increased in recent years because of a growing interest in the potential role of medical marijuana in cancer care.
 The research extends beyond the well-known tetrahydrocannabinol chemical, known as THC, to include other compounds, such as CBD, collectively known as cannabinoids.

-Medical Marijuana Research for Cancer Symptoms & Treatment Side Effects
+Research on Cancer Symptoms and Treatment Side Effects

 It is important to note some laboratory research indicates cannabinoids may promote tumor growth in certain cancers.
 For example, a 2004 test tube study published in Cancer Research found THC promoted the growth of lung cancer and glioblastoma, a type of brain cancer.